priceops/awesome-priceops/readme.md

 # PriceOps Awesome List
 > A list of resources about software pricing, and its implementation.

+See [priceops.org](https://priceops.org) to learn more about PriceOps.

+PRs are welcome!

 # Contents
 - [Guides and Courses](#guides-and-courses)
 - [Usage Based Pricing](#usage-based-pricing)